trucomanx-desktop/ClipboardTextCorrection/README.win.md

 ## 1. Dependencies on windows

+### Install Meld
 This program requires `meld` to be installed on your system to function correctly. `meld` is a graphical tool for comparing files and directories.

-How to install `meld`: You can download the Meld installer at [https://meldmerge.org](https://meldmerge.org).
+You can download the Meld installer at [https://meldmerge.org](https://meldmerge.org).

+### Install Python

+- **Open Microsoft Store:**	Press `Win + R` to open the "Run" dialog box.
+Type `ms-windows-store:` and press Enter.

+- **Search for Python:** In the Microsoft Store, use the search bar at the top right.
+Type "Python" and press Enter.

+- **Install Python:** Click the "Get" or "Install" button. **During installation, ensure you check the box to "Add Python to PATH"** (this is crucial for running Python from the command line).
+Wait for the download and installation to complete.

 ## 2. Installing from PyPI